mhcrnl/ogcalc/doc/conclusion.rst

 * Example of GObject only: schroot and C++ conversion
 * uic type safety
 * Abandonment of GTK+ LXDE and others.
+* GObject is all an exercise in masochism on an extreme scale, as made clear by the examples